I sat up completely and put my feet on the wooden floor…it was not freezing cold. To my delight…Abby had remembered to turn the heat up this morning.

-You would think that after living in the frigid state of Minnesota for her entire life, Abby would naturally and even unconsciously realize the importance of heat when the outside temperature is struggling to reach -15 below zero…which was the forecaset high for today.
+You would think that after living in the frigid state of Minnesota for her entire life, Abby would naturally and even unconsciously realize the importance of heat when the outside temperature is struggling to reach -15 below zero…which was the forecast high for today.
 But…you would be thinking incorrectly.

-But Abby, like me, had spent her entire life in the comfort of her parent’s house and was not accustomed to the inner-workings of a wildly complicated heating/cooling system…as in…turn the heat on in the morning when it is cold and turn the air conditioning on when it is hot.
+Abby…like me…had spent her entire life…living in the comfort and security of her parent’s house and was not accustomed to the inner-workings of a wildly complicated heating/cooling system…as in…turn the heat on when it is cold and turn the air conditioning on when it is hot.

 I stood up.
 So far so good.
 I turned slowly and glanced at myself in my full-length mirror.
-I had hung that mirror when I realized at age 12 I didn’t want to look like a boy any more.
+I had hung that mirror when I…surprise, surprise… realized at age 12 I didn’t want to look like a boy any more.

-“Even with the waviness of the mirror, I don’t look too bad for a completely hungover 24-year-old,” I said optimistically to myself and to Stella who with her head cocked to the side seemed to be judging me.
-She would.
+“Even with the waviness of this cheap mirror, I don’t look too bad for a completely hungover 24-year-old,” I said optimistically.

 I smiled down at her, looked back at my reflection and then fluffed my short, brown hair, pulled my little side-burns in front of my just a bit too large ears and patted down my always errant bangs which would never…even in the best of circumstances…lay straight.

-I patted my cheeks to add some natural color and moved a little closer to the mirror.
+I patted my cheeks to add some natural color and looked a little closer at the mirror.
 Bloodshot eyes.
-For sure.
-Sigh.
+For sure…sigh.

-“Well, Stella, not completely awful anyway.
-But, I think I should buy a new mirror.”
+“Well, Stella…not completely horrible.
+But, I do think I should buy a new mirror.”